School Committee - February 06, 2025

 This ignores well-established legal and psychological research showing that minors lack the maturity to navigate law enforcement interactions alone and are more susceptible to coercion.

-Yet this change favors law enforcement convenience over the student's best interest.
+Yet, this change favors law enforcement convenience over the students' best interests.

 School committee and administration must ask themselves, why are they prioritizing legal and police perspectives over the voices of families, child advocates, and civil rights experts?

-If this policy disproportionately harms marginalized community, it's not just a policy change.
+If this policy disproportionately harms marginalized communities, it's not just a policy change.

 It is an injustice and racism.

-There is no legal requirement forcing shadow students' protections.
+There is no legal requirement forcing shadow of students' protections.

 You're over time.

-I urge the school committee to reject this change and uphold the protections to all students, regardless of their backgrounds.
+I urge school committee to reject this change and uphold the protections to all students, regardless of their big grounds.

 Thank you, Julie.